Is An Escape Room An IQ Test?

 Escape rooms are known for their complex puzzles and riddles.
 Participants may encounter a wide range of challenges, such as deciphering codes, solving cryptic puzzles, assembling objects, or manipulating intricate mechanisms.
 These mentally stimulating tasks require individuals to think critically, use deductive reasoning, and exercise their creative problem-solving abilities.
 The complexity of the puzzles in escape rooms ensures that participants are engaged and thoroughly tested in their mental capabilities, promoting cognitive growth and development.

-See also Is Escape Room On Demand?
+See also What Started The Escape Room Trend?

 Adaptive difficulty levels